November 26, 2008

 With some creativity you can use the end slices of the log to create knots in your wood pieces.
 You can even add 'nails' to the 'boards' for a more realistic look, like in the photo above.

-Coming up soon in the Polymer Clay Tutor Library are some recipes for making the following four different species of faux wood colors:
+In the Polymer Clay Tutor Library (Volume-007) are some recipes for making the following four different species of faux wood colors:

 If you would like more information about the Members Library, here are some direct links: